 She doesn’t answer right away.
 She can never speak properly with Albus scrutinising her like this, drilling his awful blue eyes into her soul.
 Sometimes she thinks that he knows her with a terrible precision, every interstice of her thoughts; he sees her and is unimpressed, bored.
 Other times, he seems blind, staring through her as though she is a ghost.

 “Mother is not here.
 What did I do?”
 She runs a hand through her hair, pulling through the knotty strands.
 Mother brushes her hair every night, long strokes of the comb starting from the top of her head and sweeping down to the ends of her hair grazing her shoulder blades.
 She misses the cold ivory teeth of the comb, their teasing bite on the surface of her scalp.

-Albus approaches her, rests his hand on her cheek and tilts her face upward.
-She is forced to meet that gaze of his.
+Albus rests his hand on her cheek and tilts her face upward and she is forced to meet that gaze of his.
 For once, she decides to be brave and does not look away; instead, she bites on her lip, stoppering the breath in her lungs, hoping desperately.

-“It’s time for your potion,” he says, breaking that moment between them.
-He seems unaffected.
+“It’s time for your potion,” he says, and the moment breaks.
+There is nothing between them any longer.
+Albus seems unaffected.
 “It will help you sleep.
 I’ll bring it up in a moment.
 Close the window.”

 She closes it.
 The room is still and strange.
 The air is unbalanced and the magic flickers uneasily in the marrow of her being.
 She has decided: she will not sleep tonight, potion or not.

 A/N: Thank you for reading; I would really appreciate if you could tell me what you thought of this first chapter; it's different from anything I've attempted to write so far and I'm rather nervous about this.
 Thank you!